rust-lang/rfcs/text/2972-constrained-naked.md

     1. must not contain any operands except `const` or `sym`.
     1. must contain the `noreturn` option.
     1. must not contain any other options except `att_syntax`.
-    1. must ensure that the requirements of the calling convention are followed.
+    1. must ensure that the calling convention is followed or the function is `unsafe`.

 In exchange for the above constraints, the compiler commits to:
 1. produce a clear error if any of the above requirements are violated.